renerocksai/sublime_zk/README.md

 ### Highlight references to other notes

-By default, this plugin highlights links to other notes by underlying them.
+By default, this plugin highlights links to other notes by underlining them.

 **Note:** This only applies to links containing an ID, like this one: [[201710290256]].